AntonyGN/facial-recognition-API/README.md

-# facial-recognition-API
-Simple facial recognition API for Python
+# Facial recognition API

+## Requirements
+- Python 3.3+ or Python 2.7
+- MacOS or Linux (Windows not officially supported, but might work)